wangyangtot/EmotionalArcMovie/README.md

                     with the desired
                     sentiment arc to go beyond the static ranked list paradigm.

-Motived by the research paper[GitHub Pages]("https://arxiv.org/abs/1606.07772")
- that used the NLP methodology to map emotional journeys of novel collections and identified 6 emotional arcs which describe all those stories,I decided to analized 9000 movie scripts and build a movie recommendations system engine.
+Motived by the research paper [GitHub Pages]("https://arxiv.org/abs/1606.07772") that used the NLP methodology to map emotional journeys of novel collections and identified 6 emotional arcs which describe all those stories,I decided to analized 9000 movie scripts and build a movie recommendations system engine.

  The example of an interactive main interface of engine as below: